nforgeio/neonKUBE/Devops/test/README.md

 `_neonforge_net_pem` - **neonforge.net** (wildcard)

-# Cluster setup
+# Hive setup

-The `setup-all.ps1` script provisions and completely configures the cluster from a bare Hypervisor, XenServer for production and Hyper-V for development.
-You'll need to pass the cluster name, like:
+The `setup-all.ps1` script provisions and completely configures the hive from a bare Hypervisor, XenServer for production and Hyper-V for development.
+You'll need to pass the hive name, like:

 &nbsp;&nbsp;&nbsp;&nbsp;`powershell -file setup-all.ps1 home-small`